 - The information provided in these NCERT Solutions for Class 10 Science Chapter 3 – Metals and Non-metals is authentic and easy to understand.

 - These solutions provide answers to all the exercise questions present at the end of Chapter 3, Metals and Non-metals, from NCERT Class 10 Science textbook.

 - The solutions to questions asked in between the chapter have also been provided.

-- NCERT solutions for class 10 Science Chapter 3 – Metals and Non-metals are provided by BYJU’S subject experts only after expansive research.
+- NCERT Solutions for Class 10 Science Chapter 3 – Metals and Non-metals are provided by BYJU’S subject experts only after extensive research.

 - These solutions will be useful for various competitive exams such as JEE, NEET, etc.

-- Students can rely on these solutions to prepare for their board exam as it consists of tips, shortcuts, step by step procedure and neat labelled diagrams to tackle the complex type of questions smartly.
+- Students can rely on these solutions to prepare for their CBSE exam as it consists of tips, shortcuts, step-by-step procedures and neat labelled diagrams to smartly tackle even the complex types of questions.

 To get NCERT Class 10 chapter-wise solutions for other subjects, you can check out NCERT Solutions for Class 10.